Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 &emsp; HAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHA

 &emsp; *ahem* Make sure you put this above the MT/Syn plugins.
 Also make sure you have their latest full releases (just the ones on Nexus).
-If that doesn't fix it, drop a [console log](https://dmf-docs.darkti.de/#/faqs?id=how-do-i-report-mod-errors) in the posts.
-I probably messed up in that case so sorry for laughing so hard.
+If that doesn't fix it, drop a [console log](https://dmf-docs.darkti.de/#/faqs?id=how-do-i-report-mod-errors) in the Nexus posts or the Discord thread.
+I probably messed up in that case so sorry for laughing at you.

 2) **This mod gave me a backend error!**